How to Switch Your Student Visa to a Skilled Worker Visa

 Frequently Asked Questions

-Common questions about switching from a Student to a Skilled Worker visa in the UK.
+Common questions about switching from a Student Visa to a Skilled Worker Visa in the UK.

 What happens if my application is refused?

-Register for free to access our database of over 105,000 companies with verified UK sponsor licences.
-Search by sector and location to find your perfect role.
+Register for free to access our database of 126,000+ verified UK sponsors and find graduate-friendly employers actively seeking international talent.

 W